-Open Storage - 6.6.8: All premises in a residential district used for open storage shall have a solid fence, not less than seven feet high and completely enclosed.
+- Open Storage - 6.6.8: All premises in a residential district used for open storage shall have a solid fence, not less than seven feet high and completely enclosed.

-Signs - 6.5.4.o.1: No sign shall be placed on or over public right-of-ways or utility poles.
+- Signs - 6.5.4.o.1: No sign shall be placed on or over public right-of-ways or utility poles.

-Junk and Abandoned Vehicles - 18.138.a: A motor vehicle located in any place where it is visible from a public place or public right-of-way with expired registration.
+- Junk and Abandoned Vehicles - 18.138.a: A motor vehicle located in any place where it is visible from a public place or public right-of-way with expired registration.

-Garage Sale Permit - 15.77: A garage sale shall not be conducted until the individual desiring to conduct such sale obtains a permit from the city to do.
+- Garage Sale Permit - 15.77: A garage sale shall not be conducted until the individual desiring to conduct such sale obtains a permit from the city to do.
 Members of no more than three residences may join in on one garage sale permit.

 Only city issuedsigns are allowed and can only be displayed on the premises where the sale is being held, no more than 4 signs per sale.
 The signs can be displayed up to 2 days prior to the beginning of the sale and signs must be removed at the end of daylight on the last day of garage sale activities.

-Stagnant Water - 10.127: All premises within the city shall be maintained in such a manner as to prevent the breeding of mosquitoes on the premises.
+- Stagnant Water - 10.127: All premises within the city shall be maintained in such a manner as to prevent the breeding of mosquitoes on the premises.
 All premises within the city shall be maintained in such a manner as to prevent the breeding of mosquitoes on the premises.
 Artificial containers, ditches, streams, and all other such sources of standing water or other liquid that serve as breeding sources must be removed, drained, treated, altered, maintained, or otherwise eliminated by the person occupying the premises or, in the absence of an occupant, by the owner, in such a manner as to prevent the breeding of mosquitoes.

 nonsewerwaters or any watercourse any of the following substances: Normal domestic wastewater, which is considered pool water.
 The correct way to drain a pool is into your sewer clean out.

 The City of Robinson must give written notice of the violation to the permittee or the owner of the property where the violation exists.
 The City does this by sending a certified letter to the permittee or owner of the property.
 The permittee or owner has 10 days from the day they receive the letter to take care of the violation.
 If the violation is corrected during the 10 days no other action will be taken.
 However, the letter sent regarding the violation of the ordinance is good for one year.
 If the violation of the same ordinance occurs again it will go straight to court.

 If an owner cannot be reached by certified letter the city will do its best to handle the issue that is out of compliance, in order to preserve the health and well being of its citizens.
 This may consist of sign removal, brush removal, or mowing of property.
 There are fees associated with some of these acts, such as mowing of property.
 The minimum fine to do so is $200 and may go up depending on other activity completed at the property, such as removal of brush.
 There will be a fine accessed anytime an act is performed by the city, and liens will be placed against the property if they are not paid.